michaelrgarcia/basic-info-site/README.md

 Any route not listed above will take the user to 404.html.

 Be sure to run `npm i` in the directory of the repository.
+To start the server, run `npm run start`.